Antoine-bdc/DSO-Image-classifier/README.md

 This project aims to create a model classifying Deep Space Objects (DSO) images.
 In order to do so, it scrapes image and label data from `https://simbad.u-strasbg.fr`.
 Then trains a deep learning model to classify between the two most prominent classes: Galaxies and open clusters.

+You can try the hosted version of the classifier using this [link](http://matrix-antoine-bdc.duckdns.org:5000/) (provided the server is still running).

 ## How to run